Sh0ckFR/Alienvault-Takedowns-Helper/README.md

 # Alienvault-Takedowns-Helper
-A small script to get the registrars and the whois of a domain via alienvault and riskik (alienvault is currently not implemented).
+A small script to get the registrars and the whois of a domain via alienvault and riskIQ (alienvault is currently not implemented).

 ## Installation